Jacob-yen/GRIST/README.md

 ## Experiment

-📣 ***NOTE: In order to provide an available and functional artifact for our paper, two authors are responsible for refactoring the code and providing an out-of-the-box docker image before the official publication.***
+📣 ***NOTE: In order to provide an available and functional artifact for our paper, two authors are responsible for refactoring the code and providing an out-of-the-box docker image before the official publication.
+(Work In Progress)***

 ### Installation